KDAL (AM)

 KDAL (610 kHz) is a commercial AM radio station in Duluth, Minnesota, serving the Duluth-Superior area of Northeastern Minnesota and Northwestern Wisconsin.
 KDAL is owned and operated by Midwest Communications and broadcasts a talk radio format.
-The radio studios and offices for KDAL, KDAL-FM, KDKE, WDSM, WDUL and KTCO are at 11 East Superior Street, Suite 380, in downtown Duluth.
+The studios and offices for KDAL, KDAL-FM, KDKE, WDSM, WDUL and KTCO are at 11 East Superior Street, Suite 380, in downtown Duluth.

-By day, KDAL is powered at 5,000 watts non-directional.
+By day, KDAL transmits with 5,000 watts non-directional.
 At night, to protect other stations on 610 AM, KDAL uses a directional antenna.
-Programming is also heard on 250 watt FM translator W280FB at 103.9 MHz.
+Programming is also heard on 250-watt FM translator W280FB at 103.9 MHz.